Menopause Support

 Do you prescribe bio-identical hormones?

-Are there non-hormonal treatment options available?
+Are there non-hormonal treatment options?

 Aren't hormones dangerous?